davestewart/davestewart-content/content/archive/projects/personal/bill-bunny/index.md

 ## Implementation

-The alpha site is currently built as an MVC PHP application using Kohana 2.3, but will likely be transitioning to a single-page Ember application, for a more fluid, app-like experience.
+The alpha site was built as an MVC PHP application using Kohana 2.3, but will likely be transitioning to a single-page Ember application, for a more fluid, app-like experience.

 As well, a lot of the back-end view manipulation / logic will be moved client-side, with only routing and database-critical functionality to stay on the server-side.

-## Project status

-The app is one of several I have in development at the moment, though has been on hold for a year or so at this time.

 ## Links